skylight-hq/skylight.digital/_service_areas/ditap.md

       {% include accordion.html accordion_header = 'Where did DITAP come from?' accordion_body = accordion_body accordion_index = '6' %}

       {% capture accordion_body %}
-      <p>DITAP training isn't just for contracting professionals seeking certification, however.
+      <p>DITAP training isn't just for contracting professionals seeking certification.
 Our training is for anyone who plays a role in the lifecycle of an acquisition, and wants to learn how to transform acquisition outcomes through digital acquisition methods.
 So whether you're a finance officer, legal counsellor, procurement officer, program manager, or technical manager, you'll benefit greatly from this training.</p>
       {% endcapture %}

       {% include accordion.html accordion_header = 'Is this course for someone like me?' accordion_body = accordion_body accordion_index = '7' %}